MaxYari/OpenMWMercyCAO/README.md

 ```

 `state` argument is a shared behavior tree's state object (sometimes called a "blackboard" in other behavior tree libraries/implementations), it's a table of properties and functions to which all of the Mercy: CAO behavior trees have direct access.
+It is also available outside the task function via `interfaces.MercyCAO.state`.

 There are a number of properties you can set on a state object to affect the actor, main ones are: